adaptris-labs/interlok-hpcc-interop/README.md

 * Uses the HPCC 7.2.14 image (Dockerfile.hpcc)
 * Builds an interlok distribution based on CentOS 7 that includes dfuplus + interlok (Dockerfile.interlok)
+* Uses localstack to mimic S3 so it's entirely self-contained

 The interlok configuration contains :